-2.1.1.
-Our Website address is: www.lawbite.co.uk
+2.1.1 Our Website address is: www.lawbite.co.uk

-2.1.2.
-Our company name is: Lawbit Ltd
+2.1.2 Our company name is: Lawbit Ltd trading as LawBite

-2.1.4.
-Our Trading/postal address is LawBite, Unit 2.14 Grand Union Studios, 332 LadBroke Grove, London, W10 5AD
+2.1.4 Our Trading/postal address is LawBite, Studio 403, Grand Union Studios, 332 Ladbroke Grove, London, W10 5AD3.
+What we collect

-3.1.
-We may collect, use, transfer and process the following data about you including:
+3.1 We collect, use, transfer and process the following data about you including:

-3.1.2. requests that marketing material be sent to you;
+3.1.2 requests that marketing material be sent to you;

-3.2.1. a record of any correspondence between us;
+3.2.1 a record of any correspondence between us;

-3.2.2. details of transactions you carry out through our Platform
+3.2.2 details of transactions you carry out through our Platform;

-3.2.3. details of your visits to our Platform and the resources you use
+3.2.3 details of your visits to our Platform and the resources you use;

-3.2.5. information about your computer (e.g. your IP address, browser, operating system etc) for system administration and to report aggregate information to our advertisers.
+3.2.5 information about your computer (e.g. your IP address, browser, operating system etc) for system administration and to report aggregate information to our advertisers.
 This is statistical data about our users’ browsing actions and patterns and does not identify any individual.

-5.1.
-We use information about you to:
+5.1 We use personal and non personal data about you to:

 5.1.1 present Platform content effectively to you;